INFARCTED/CIDSHOOK-PASTED-SOURCE-From-Furtivehook-/README.md

 By the way, [CENSORED] seemed pretty surprised to find out that I paid him for some code, considering he's never sold me any code XD
 It's a way of saying that this information is completely false...

+BTW (SKID LIST):
+- CIDS (kv.bin)
+- Ruthy (@521913315333767188)

+That little bitch is having fun trying to leak my private info.

+First of all, that info hasn't been accurate for a very long time now.
+And second, the photos aren't even of me, lol.
+But nice try lmfao.